 Install the markers in compliance with the manufacturer's recommendations.
 Markers may be attached by epoxy when the marker does not have to be removed at a later date.

-Maintain the nonplowable markers in place for the period indicated or directed, and remove them immediately thereafter.
+Maintain the nonplowable markers in place for the period indicated or directed and remove them immediately thereafter.
 After removal, restore the pavement surface.

 (v) Not used